-A lawyer by training, Ann Yom Steel brings to AmCham her diverse experience having worked in the public, private, and nonprofit sectors spanning Washington DC, Sydney, Singapore, and the Philippines.
+As the chief executive for AmCham, Ann provides leadership and strategic alignment across all of the Chamber’s operations to effectively advance AmCham’s mission.
+Ann brings to AmCham her diverse experience having worked in public, private, and nonprofit sectors spanning Washington DC, Sydney, Singapore, and the Philippines.

-After graduating from law school in 1999, Steel was in government and public policy in Washington DC for over 13 years.
-From 2010-2012, she served as a senior official on intergovernmental affairs at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security.
-Before joining ICE, Steel worked as a chief lobbyist and spokesperson for a number of national associations and as legislative and political advisor to a US Senator.
+After graduating from law school, Ann worked in government and public policy in Washington DC for over 13 years.
+She served as a senior official on intergovernmental affairs at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security in the Obama Administration.
+Before joining ICE, Ann worked as a chief lobbyist and spokesperson for a number of national associations and as Legislative Assistant and Research Director for US Senator Christopher J. Dodd.

-Steel received a BA from the University of Iowa, a JD from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.
+Ann received a B.A. from the University of Iowa, a J.D. from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.